microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Coach/README.md

 ## Azure Requirements

+These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

 This hack requires students to use an account that have Owner access to an Azure subscription so they can create and consume Azure resources such as:

 - API Management Service